 By Paul Chai

-You don't have to reserve an expensive fine dining table to enjoy Sydney's buzzing food scene.
-There's a range of affordable dining, from boutique burgers to Asian restaurants serving simple, honest food with flavours that will linger long after you leave.
+While Sydney boasts an impressive collection of restaurants with a view, you don't have to reserve an expensive fine dining table to enjoy Sydney's buzzing food scene.
+There's a range of affordable dining, from burgers to ethnic cuisine of every type serving great food and even better vibes.
 Here are just a few of Sydney's best cheap eats.

-There is an artful simplicity in the naming of this restaurant, located in the trendy inner city suburb of Potts Point, and it's in the dumplings, too.
-At Dumplings & Beer you get pan-fried pork and cabbage dumplings, scallops and chives dim sum and the ever-popular xiao long bao (steamed pork dumplings with soup inside).
-It is all served in a fun and friendly Asian-inspired fit-out with Chinese-language newspapers covering the table tops, zig-zagged patterned stools and street art wall murals.
+There is an artful simplicity in the naming of this restaurant and it's in the dumplings, too.
+At Dumplings & Beer, dishes are served in a fun and friendly Asian-inspired fit-out, with Chinese-language newspapers covering the table tops, zig-zagged patterned stools and street art wall murals.

 Belles is a rock 'n' roll diner with bright signage and loud music, serving up southern-style fried chicken with five different levels of spice.
 You can choose drumsticks or wings, a side of Carolina slaw, and a range of dipping sauces including Belles blue cheese and peach BBQ sauce.
 Your order will be served in a red basket lined with chequered paper.

-The affluent harbourside suburb of Balmain is home to some of Sydney's best, and cheapest, pizzas, with locals queuing to eat at Rosso Pomodoro.
-This is authentic Naples-approved pie topped with only the best ingredients, such as prosciutto, shaved parmesan and fresh herbs.
-Grab a bruschetta all’aglio (garlic bruschetta) to start and give a pizze bianchi (white base) a try, topped with gorgonzola cheese, ham and mushroom.
+The affluent harbourside suburb of Balmain is home to some of Sydney's best – and cheapest – pizzas, with locals queuing to eat at Rosso Pomodoro.
+Here, you'll find authentic Naples-approved pizza topped with only the best ingredients, such as prosciutto, shaved parmesan and fresh herbs.
 The room is as simply dressed as the pizzas, with colourful chairs and a few paintings decorating the walls.